Michigan Basketball: Annual Big Ten Basketball Predictions and Team Summaries — Part I

 Go Blue — Wear Maize!

-Tags: Basketball Big Ten Conference Featured Football Go Blue Illinois Fighting Illini Indiana Hoosiers Iowa Hawkeyes Michigan State Spartans Michigan Wolverines Minnesota Golden Gophers Nebraska Cornhuskers Northwestern Wildcats Ohio State Buckeyes Penn State Nittany Lions Popular Purdue Boilermakers Wisconsin Badgers
+Tags: Basketball Big Ten Conference Football Go Blue Illinois Fighting Illini Indiana Hoosiers Iowa Hawkeyes Michigan State Spartans Michigan Wolverines Minnesota Golden Gophers Nebraska Cornhuskers Northwestern Wildcats Ohio State Buckeyes Penn State Nittany Lions Purdue Boilermakers Wisconsin Badgers